Receptionist - Calworks

 • Strong time management skills and the ability to multi-task and prioritize in a fast-paced environment, while exercising sound judgment.

-• Ability to work a flexible schedule; including nights, days, weekends and holidays
+• Able to work a flexible schedule; including nights, days, weekends and holidays when needed

 • Able to respond to emergencies some evenings and weekends as necessary